Last updated 18 March 2022

 The usual searches (as previously outlined) for the purchase of land should be made.
 In addition, a search of the records of the body corporate is necessary to ensure that the seller’s name is properly recorded in the roll, to check for any changes in by-laws and to confirm that the body corporate’s duties have been carried out with respect to such matters as insurance.
 This search, as well as obtaining a copy of the Community Management Statement, will also serve to identify any inaccuracies in the disclosure statement provided by the seller and may indicate if there is a breach of the implied statutory warranties.
 As well as having the records searched in person, buyers should obtain a body corporate information certificate from the body corporate pursuant to s 205(4) of the Body Corporate Act.
 The certificate incorporates a signed statement, which includes information about the members of the body corporate and levy contributions to the administrative and sinking funds.

-A further search that should be undertaken is a search with the Commissioner for Body Corporate and Community Management in relation to any orders made under the Body Corporate Act that may impact on the community title scheme or the lot in question.
+A further search that should be undertaken is a search with the Office of the Commissioner for Body Corporate and Community Management in relation to any orders made under the Body Corporate Act that may impact on the community title scheme or the lot in question.

 If the building is a class 2 or 3 building under the Building Code of Australia, a search of the local authority should be undertaken to ensure that a valid certificate of classification is current for the building.